-For FFY21, the State makes the following update to the multi-year eCVSP:
+For FFY22, the State makes the following update to the multi-year eCVSP:

 In CY2019, 38% of Maryland's 60 fatalities occurred in the three counties.
 This is an increase in the percentage of fatalities attributed to roads in those counties compared to recent years.
-The MCD will work with the MSP to increase focus on those initiatives for those areas.
+In CY 2019, the percentageof fatal crashes in these 3 counties rose even higher - to 41% but then experienced a decline to 29.4% in CY2020.
+The MCD will continue to work with the MSP to maintain a focus on those initiatives for those areas.